 (1) In accordance with applicable statutes, the recipient certifies that it will comply with title II of the Civil Rights Act of 1968 in carrying out this Act, to the extent that such title is applicable, and other applicable federal statutes.

+Yes \square No ----- ----------- ---- --

+(2) To be eligible for minimum funding in accordance with 24 CFR 1000.328, the recipient receiving less than \$200,000 under FCAS certifies that there are households within its jurisdiction at or below 80 percent of median income.

+Yes

+Not Applica ble 🔀

-Yes No (2) To be eligible for minimum funding in accordance with 24 CFR 1000.328, the recipient receiving less than \$200,000 under FCAS certifies that there are households within its jurisdiction at or below 80 percent of median income.
-Yes No Not Applicable (3) The following certifications will only apply where applicable based on program activities. (a) The recipient will maintain adequate insurance coverage for housing units that are owned and operated or assisted with grant amounts provided under NAHASDA, in compliance with such requirements as may be established by HUD.
-Yes No Not Applicable (b) Policies are in effect and are available for review by HUD and the public governing the eligibility, admission, and occupancy of families for housing assisted with grant amounts provided under NAHASDA.
-Yes No Not Applicable (c) Policies are in effect and are available for review by HUD and the public governing rents charged, including the methods by which such rents or homebuyer payments are determined, for housing assisted with grant amounts provided under NAHASDA.
-Yes No Not Applicable and (d) Policies are in effect and are available for review by HUD and the public governing the management and maintenance of housing assisted with grant amounts provided under NAHASDA.
-Yes No Not Applicable
+- (3) The following certifications will only apply where applicable based on program activities. - (a) The recipient will maintain adequate insurance coverage for housing units that are owned and operated or assisted with grant amounts provided under NAHASDA, in compliance with such requirements as may be established by HUD.

-Office of Public and Indian Housing Office of Native American Programs
+Yes \mathbb{N} No Not Applicable

+(b) Policies are in effect and are available for review by HUD and the public governing the eligibility, admission, and occupancy of families for housing assisted with grant amounts provided under NAHASDA.

+/es \ge No Not Applicable ----- ------- ---- -- ----------------

+(c) Policies are in effect and are available for review by HUD and the public governing rents charged, including the methods by which such rents or homebuyer payments are determined, for housing assisted with grant amounts provided under NAHASDA.

+Yes No Not Applicable and

+(d) Policies are in effect and are available for review by HUD and the public governing the management and maintenance of housing assisted with grant amounts provided under NAHASDA.

+Yes \bowtie No Not Applicable
-SECTION 5: IHP TRIBAL CERTIFICATION

-(NAHASDA § 102(c))
+SECTION 5: IHP TRIBAL CERTIFICATION (NAHASDA § 102(c))